- Project Leaders

 The existing school was in poor condition and required rebuilding.
-Commissioned by the ESFA (spell out acronym) Quattro worked with Mott MacDonald providing Architectural Services to conduct a high-level desk top comparison of two available sites that could accommodate the redeveloped Clough Hall Technology School.
+Commissioned by the ESFA (Education and Skills Funding Agency) Quattro worked with Mott MacDonald providing Architectural Services to conduct a high-level desk top comparison of two available sites that could accommodate the redeveloped Clough Hall Technology School.
 The new build school was expected to become a 4FE school catering for up to 600 pupils.

 The Option Assessment provided an initial review of the potential for each site by identifying constraints and opportunities in advance of the comprehensive Feasibility Study link and detailed site-specific survey works.

 Since the study, the school, now known as the King’s Church of England Secondary School, opened its brand new £14 million building in November 2016 and boasts the following:

 - Three storey atrium for dining and learning experiences

 - A community “hub” including an award-winning bistro and hair and beauty salon